steveantony5/Reliable-UDP-File-Transfer/README.txt

 - If present, it deletes and sends a message to client.

-4) ls - this option lists the files present on the server database
+4) ls - this option lists the files present on the server folder

 on client side
 - After receiving "ls" command, it requests the server to give the list of files present on the server folder.